Skip to main content

 Three kinds of tools are key:

-2. Case studies in the technology domain, including design and engineering, that can be analyzed as a form of ethical practice and skill development.
-Case studies function as a bridge from the conceptual level of ethics, allowing acquired ethical knowledge and skills to transfer to new, real, professional situations in which they will be needed.
+2. Case studies in the technology domain, including design and engineering, that can be analyzed as a part of ethical practice and skill development.
+Case studies function as a bridge, allowing acquired ethical knowledge and skills to transfer to new, real, professional situations in which they will be needed.

 3. Professional exercises/routines that can seamlessly integrate ethical practices and skills into existing workflows, company/team cultures, and organizational incentive structures.